-- 45.1 The Organisation shall have an auditor (who must be an approved auditor within the meaning of regulation 4 of the Workplace Relations (Registration and accountability of Organisations) Regulations 2003) who shall be appointed or elected in accordance with the Corporations Act. - 45.2 In addition to the powers and duties of an auditor under the Corporations Act, while the Organisation is a registered Organisation under the Act, the auditor shall also have the powers and duties conferred on auditors under the Act. - 45.3 The Organisation's accounts shall be audited annually. - 45.4 The auditor or the auditor's duly appointed representative shall be entitled to attend and be heard at any part of a general meeting of the Organisation or any part of a meeting of the Board at which: - (a) the auditor's report or any accounts or statements to which the report relates are to be presented or considered; or - (b) there is to be conducted any business of the meeting which relates to: - (i) the auditor in that capacity; or - (ii) the duly authorised representative of the auditor in the capacity of a person so authorised.
+- 45.1 The Organisation shall have an auditor (who must be an approved auditor within the meaning of regulation 4 of the Fair Work (Registered Organisations) Regulations 2009 who shall be appointed or elected in accordance with the Corporations Act. - 45.2 In addition to the powers and duties of an auditor under the Corporations Act, while the Organisation is a registered Organisation under the Act, the auditor shall also have the powers and duties conferred on auditors under the Act. - 45.3 The Organisation's accounts shall be audited annually. - The auditor or the auditor's duly appointed representative shall be entitled to attend and be heard at any part of a general meeting of the Organisation or any part of a meeting of the Board at which: - (a) the auditor's report or any accounts or statements to which the report relates are to be presented or considered; or

+- (b) there is to be conducted any business of the meeting which relates to: - (i) the auditor in that capacity; or - (ii) the duly authorised representative of the auditor in the capacity of a person so authorised.